Cycling Without Age – Sorrento

 Ken Wyatt

-Cycling without Age Facts & Stats
+Global Cycling Without Age - Facts & Stats

 Cycling Without Age is a movement started in 2012 by Ole Kassow.
 Ole wanted to help the elderly get back on their bicycles, but he had to find a solution to their limited mobility.
 The answer was a trishaw and he started offering free bike rides to local nursing home residents.